Our Unique Experience with Whistleblower Claims in the Banking and Tech Industry

 International Whistleblowers and Applicable Whistleblower Laws for Companies with Global Operations

-Whistleblowers do not have to be an American citizen or live in the United States to qualify for an award under several American whistleblower laws, including the Foreign Corrupt Practices Act and the Anti-Money Laundering & Sanctions Programs.
+Whistleblowers do not have to be an American citizen or live in the United States to qualify for an award under several American whistleblower laws, including the Foreign Corrupt Practices Act and the Anti-Money Laundering and Sanctions Programs.
 Often, U.S. jurisdiction over the defendant company is sufficient to advance a whistleblower tip for a reward should an enforcement action occur.

-FCA Claims & Relator Qualifications
+FCA Claims and Relator Qualifications

 The False Claims Act covers defendant companies and their agents who are accused of defrauding a U.S. governmental entity including companies with operations overseas.
 A common area for international whistleblowers to report wrongdoing under the FCA is customs fraud, in which foreign exporters violate the law by failing to pay customs duties required under the nation’s import tariff regulations, either through the intentional misclassification of goods, the failure to declare the true value of goods, or the failure to mark goods with their country of origin.
 Whistleblowers are eligible for an award of 15-25% of the recovery the U.S. government secures in False Claims Act cases.

-SEC Claims & Relator Qualifications
+SEC Claims and Relator Qualifications

 You do not have to be a U.S. resident or citizen to participate in the whistleblower programs of the Securities and Exchange Commission (“SEC”) or Commodity Futures Trading Commission (“CFTC”).
 The key requirement of an SEC or CFTC claim is that one or the other government agency has authority over the company alleged to have committed securities or commodities fraud.
 This applies to all publicly traded companies in the U.S. and certain other companies receiving substantial American investment income.